rust-minidump/rust-minidump/minidump-processor/json-schema.md

   // MacOS-specific extended crash_info
   //
+  // This is a dump of the contents of a Mach-O `__DATA,__crash_info` section.
+  //
-  // TODO: properly document the semantics of these values.
+  // TODO(?): properly document the semantics of these values.
+Are they even
+  // documented by Apple, or did we just reverse-engineer these?
   "mac_crash_info": {
     // The number of entries in `records` (redundant).
     "num_records": <u32>,